SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Here, an additional ``if`` statement is added to respond to particularly warm temperatures.
-The final ``else`` clause remains, and prints a response for any temperatures that are neither too warm nor too cold.
+The final ``else`` clause remains, and it prints a response for any temperatures that are neither too warm nor too cold.

-The final ``else`` clause is optional, however, and can be excluded if the set of conditions does not need to be complete:
+The final ``else`` clause is optional, however, and can be excluded if the set of conditions does not need to be complete.

 .. testcode:: ifElse